PogovorovDaniil/docker-openvpn/README.md

 ## General Information

-After executing `./server-create`, the OpenVPN server will be initialized and ready for use.
+After executing `./server create`, the OpenVPN server will be initialized and ready for use.
 You can manage client profiles using the `./client` script, and start or stop the VPN server using Docker Compose.

 This project makes it easy to scale and manage a VPN server, providing a simple interface for handling clients.